tfgg/tfgg.github.io/_pages/magres-python/magres_python.markdown

 MagresPython is a [Python](http://www.python.org/) library for parsing the [CCP-NC ab-initio magnetic resonance file format](http://www.ccpnc.ac.uk/pmwiki.php/CCPNC/Fileformat).
 This is used in the latest version of the [CASTEP](http://www.castep.org/) code, and is coming soon to other codes such as [Quantum ESPRESSO](http://www.quantum-espresso.org/).

+The library is designed to be a very expressive way to write code for processing the output of magnetic resonance calculations, interacting well with standard Python conventions and designed ground-up to be Pythonic.
+You can write code like

+    atoms = MagresAtoms.load_magres('ethanol.magres')
+    print atoms.species('H').ms.iso

+to find the isotropic magnetic shieldings of the hydrogen atoms in an ethanol calculation.

 It is open source and [available on the Github website](https://github.com/tfgg/magres-format).

 It has been tested mostly on Linux (the Ubuntu distribution) and OS X.